-Asthma is, without a doubt, one of the most talked about diseases related to healthy homes.
-In the courses offered by the Healthy Homes Training Center, trainers point out that there is sufficient evidence that dust mites can cause asthma, and that cats, cockroaches, dust mites, dampness and mold, and smoking can trigger asthma attacks.
+Asthma is, without a doubt, one of the most talked-about diseases related to healthy homes.
+In the courses offered by the Healthy Homes Training Center, instructors point out that there is sufficient evidence that dust mites can cause asthma, and that cats, cockroaches, dust mites, dampness and mold, and smoking can trigger asthma attacks.

-It’s winter again and "kids and colds" are a common combination at this time of year.
-While my daughter’s asthma is not triggered by any environmental hazards at this point, her diagnosis gave me a new personal perspective on dealing with a disease that affects nearly 9 million children in the United States.
-Fortunately, I feel prepared now with new nebulizer equipment (to replace the worn out medicine compartment) and a stock of both medicines.
-But, that wasn't always the case.
+It’s winter again, and “kids and colds” are a common combination at this time of year.
+While my daughter’s asthma is not triggered by any environmental hazards at this point, her diagnosis gave me a new personal perspective on dealing with a disease that affects nearly nine million children in the United States.
+Fortunately, I feel prepared now with new nebulizer equipment (to replace the worn-out medicine compartment) and a stock of both medicines.
+But that wasn’t always the case.

 Then, after her first episode with asthma, I took a somewhat conservative approach to the medications and tried not to have her on her rescue medication (Albuterol) any longer than seemed necessary.
 Her doctor also added a maintenance medication (Pulmicort) to take as soon as a cold started and for a week or two after the cold ended.
 Being cautious about giving my young daughter so much medication, I chose the minimum time that seemed necessary.
 That approach seemed okay until one cold came along and I could not get her out of the coughing phase.
 After a trip to the emergency room one Sunday, I threw the conservative approach out the window!
 For the next cold, I launched a preemptive attack that any military general would have been proud of and used both medicines for the maximum time suggested by my doctor.
 The result?
 Her cold and cough went away and I patted myself on the back for several weeks afterward.